 In addition to issues surrounding translation, CLAS standards also call for other culturally appropriate services.
 In an era when African-Americans are affected at higher rates than whites in every single disease category, regardless of income and education, unequal treatment is a result of social, environmental, health systems and policy factors.
 The CLAS standards also now include religion and spirituality, said Ellen Boynton, president of ESB Consulting and Training Associates.
 Providers need to understand their own biases in order to make patients with different backgrounds feel comfortable and supported.

 The CT-RI Public Health Training Center at the Yale School of Public Health is placing priority on cross cultural communications training for all sectors of the public health workforce and will soon announce a new initiative to be lead by Elaine O’Keefe and Dr. Rafael Perez-Escamilla of the Office of Community Health where the PHTC is based.

-This Article was submitted by Denise L Meyer, on Tuesday, November 13, 2012.
+This article was submitted by Denise L Meyer on November 13, 2012.